Zettlr/zettlr-docs/docs/en/first-time-users/writing-markdown.md

 elements including [links](https://www.zettlr.com), `monospaced text`, or even more complex elements like blockquotes and lists:

-> This is a quotation.
+> This is a blockquote.

 1. List item One
 2. A second item